8 Amazing Content Writing Tips for Beginners

-In my quest to know more, I learned about freelancers who were making some good money.
+In my quest to know more, I learned about content writers who were making some good money.
 I desired to be one of them, but I didn’t have a mentor in the industry.
 I made enough mistakes and wasted enough time.
 I wouldn’t wish that for anyone.

-A year and a half later, I found one guy, who sounded authentic and could relate with my struggles, Walter Akolo.
+A year and a half later, I found one guy who sounded authentic and could relate to my struggles.
 He was offering an article writing course (he still does), I embraced and took the training beginning of 2018.
 It was one of the best decisions I made.
 I sharpened my skills, had a clear goal of what I wanted, and enjoyed the journey.

 I am not yet there.
 In fact, I have a long way to go.
 But with the little knowledge I have, I would love to share some awesome tips that will help you grow your online writing career.

 But before the tips, a few basics surrounding content writing.

 How do I Start Content Writing?

 Since content writing is a broad field, you need to familiarize yourself with what the industry offers.
 You do not have all the time in the world to write any piece of content.
 You need to be purposeful and focused to avoid wasting your time and energy.

 I would recommend familiarizing yourself with different forms of content writing.
 You can use search engines such as Google and search for phrases like ‘content writing opportunities for beginners.’

 You can also research various types of content writing to know which one would suit you best.
 Some popular types of content writing include: